Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 Deploy stack:

-docker stack deploy -c docker-compose.yml -c docker-compose.prod.yml workflow
+docker stack deploy -c docker/docker-compose.yml -c docker/docker-compose.prod.yml workflow

 Notes: